12 Years Ago: ‘The Voice’ Premieres

-Eleven years ago, on April 26, 2011, a brand-new TV singing competition, The Voice, premiered on NBC.
-A decade later, the show remains popular and mostly recently wrapped its 21th season in Dec.
-2021.
+Twelve years ago, on April 26, 2011, a brand-new TV singing competition, The Voice, premiered on NBC.
+More than a decade later, the show remains popular and Season 23 is underway.

 The Voice was adapted for American television audiences from The Voice of Holland, a Dutch show that premiered in 2010.
 The show's premise — to audition relatively unknown artists, who would then compete against each other to remain in the competition through celebrity coaches' decisions and viewers' votes — was familiar to American audiences by that time, as American Idol had been on the air on Fox since 2002.

 However, The Voice offered a twist: In their initial auditions, contestants performed to the backs of the coaches' chairs, which ensured that the focus was on each singer's voice alone.

 Through these blind auditions, The Voice's four coaches — in the first season, Christina Aguilera, CeeLo Green, Adam Levine and Blake Shelton — selected contestants to join their teams, often needing to tout their qualifications to the show's hopefuls to convince them.
 Contestants then prepared for "Battle Rounds," during which they'd compete against a teammate to stay in the competition; since Season 1, each team has received help from a celebrity guest advisor during this round.

 Throughout the years, additional rounds — Knockouts, Live Cross Battles and others — have been introduced to keep the eliminations of The Voice contestants fresh.
 During some seasons, eliminated contestants have received chances to re-enter the competition, too.
 Each The Voice season then concludes with several weeks of live performances, with contestants cut out of the running until a winner is crowned.